 Salman Khan's Birthday Post For Salim Khan Is Proof That He's A 'Daddy's Boy'

 Veteran screenwriter Salim Khan turned 84 yesterday (November 24, 2019).
-Salman Khan's birthday post on Instagram for his dad, Salim Khan, is etched with love.
+Salman Khan's birthday post on Instagram for his dad is etched with love.
 The 'Kick' star who's known to be a 'daddy's boy' shared a throwback picture with his father and captioned it, "Happy bday daddy . . ."
 In the picture, the father-son duo can be seen fishing together while sporting warm smiles.

 Salman Khan has always maintained in his interviews that he treats his father akin to a God and nothing matters to him more than his parents.
 In fact, despite being a superstar, Bhai prefers to stay with his parents at the Galaxy Apartment.